BEST Student Success

 - Maintain at least a C+ average in all classes.

-- Be familiar with all information on the Advising page.
+- Be familiar with all Academic Advising information.

-- Think of grades like money in a bank account: A's and B's are like savings, C's are having just enough money to cover the bills; D's and F's are like being in debt which needs to be repaid (with possible penalties).
+- Think of grades like money in a bank account: A's and B's are like savings, C's are having just enough money to cover the bills; D's and F's are like debts that need to be repaid (with possible penalties).
 Recommendation: Think of a C as a passing grade, not a D.

 - Communicate with each instructor regarding your progress or status in each class and any problems